glowbox/ChromeSyphon/README.md

 | start-minimized | boolean | If true, the window will minimize to the dock at startup.
 | allow-window-resize | boolean | If true, the window will be resizable.
 | syphon-name | string | The name of the syphon source.

+If you need multiple launch configurations, you may specify a different file name for the configuration JSON file via the `-config` command line argument.

+Example:

+`open -a ChromeSyphon.app --args -config=my-production-config.json`

 ## Building the Project